Sam-nolimit/Finvest-Usermanagement-service/readme.md

 Error Handling
 Proper error handling is implemented throughout the API.
 The application returns appropriate HTTP status codes and error messages to indicate the result of each request.

-SPRING BOOT DEVELOPER PROJECT ASSESSMENT

-2. User Authentication and Authorization System Project Description: Develop a user authentication and authorization system using Spring Boot and Spring Security.
-Requirements:
- Implement user registration and login functionalities.
- Secure endpoints using JWT (JSON Web Token).
- Define roles (e.g., USER, ADMIN) and restrict access to certain endpoints based on roles.
- Use a relational database to store user credentials and roles.
- Implement password hashing using BCrypt.
- Create a comprehensive README with setup instructions and API documentation.